 |Avoiding Burnout||2015 NCHE Annual Conference and Book Fair|

 Debbie Mason and husband, Spencer, have four adult children who were homeschooled from birth.
-Alexa graduated from UNCC and is a homeschooling mother of four.
+Alexa graduated from UNCC and is a homeschooling mother.
 Scott graduated from Grove City College and Regent School of Law and is a lawyer in the Army.
 Levi has his master’s and bachelor’s from NC State and is a computer engineer.
-Mereda graduated from UNC Chapel Hill with a degree in dramatic arts and creative writing and has just finished her second novel.
-An NCHE board member since 1988, Debbie has coordinated the conference speakers/workshops since 1990 and until recently, was the editor of the GREENHOUSE since 1995.
-She is the events director and therefore chairs the conference committee.
+Mereda graduated from UNC Chapel Hill and is a published author.
+An NCHE board member since 1988, Debbie has coordinated the NCHE conference speakers and workshops since 1990 and was the editor of the GREENHOUSE from 1995-2015.
+She is currently the events director which puts her as chair of the conference committee.
 She directed a large homeschool support group for over twenty-two years.
-Debbie has a B.S. in secondary education, mathematics, and a M.Ed. in counseling.
-She is a consultant for homeschoolers and has written a five-year, grades eight through twelve, curriculum, The Mason Plan, integrating all the humanities.
+Debbie has a B.S. in secondary education, mathematics and a M.Ed. in counseling.
 She speaks on a variety of homeschool subjects.